 Batman: Was the singing really necessary?

-Count 'em: Constricting ropes.
+- Count 'em: Constricting ropes.
 Acid filling the room.
 Swinging blades of death.
 Lasers.
 Walls closing in.
 And just in case none of that worked, a ticking time bomb.
 Say what you will about Music Meister, but the man's thorough.

-In one cold open, Batman and Mister Miracle are strapped to a rollercoaster full of death traps, and escape at the last second.
+- In one cold open, Batman and Mister Miracle are strapped to a rollercoaster full of death traps, and escape at the last second.
 It turns out they were doing it for charity.

-In the "Emperor Joker" episode, The Joker with his newly acquired Reality Warper powers puts Batman in a Rube Goldberg of a Death Trap.
+- In the "Emperor Joker" episode, The Joker with his newly acquired Reality Warper powers puts Batman in a Rube Goldberg Device of a Death Trap.
 Batman escapes, but not really, as his escape triggered the last part of it and he gets killed.
 The Joker then revives him and kills him repeatedly in more death traps afterwards.

-The My Little Pony: Friendship Is Magic episode "Read It and Weep" has, in its Book Within A Show, DaringDo encounters a huge variety of these, ranging from dart traps to throwing axes to flame pits to the entire chamber flooding with lava.
+- The My Little Pony: Friendship Is Magic episode "Read It and Weep" has, in its Book Within a Show, Daring Do encounters a huge variety of these, ranging from dart traps to throwing axes to flame pits to the entire chamber flooding with lava.
 Then Ahuizotl has perhaps the most awesomely silly — it has spikes on advancing walls, quicksand, spiders and cobras.
-While Daring was tied to a table, no less.
-It's like he got everything from the "Cliche Deathtrap" aisle at Murdermart, and decided to use as many of them as possible at once.
+While Daring is tied to a table, no less.
+It's like he got everything from the "Cliché Deathtrap" aisle at Murdermart, and decided to use as many of them as possible at once.

-Strangely, averted in the animated series "Belphegor" by Belphegor himself, despite the presence of death traps.
+- Strangely, averted in the animated series Belphegor by Belphegor himself, despite the presence of death traps.
 Whenever he places someone in an elaborate death trap, it's never to use it as a means to outright kill, but rather to intimidate, interrogate or just screw with the sanity and fear of the person trapped and those around them.
 Usually, he does so to provoke an action by the other characters that will help him achieve his true goal.

-Space Ghost episode "The Final Encounter".
+- Space Ghost episode "The Final Encounter".
 After the Council of Doom captures Space Ghost they put him in a tube that leads to the center of their planet.
 They plan to have an electrode draw all of the planet's cosmic energy up through the shaft, which will destroy Space Ghost.

-The infamous H. H. Holmes converted a hotel into a building full of death traps, to the point it was dubbed the "Murder Castle."
+- The infamous H. H. Holmes converted a hotel into a building full of death traps, to the point it was dubbed the "Murder Castle".
 Special mention goes to the trapdoors leading straight down to the basement, stairways to nowhere, bedrooms in which gas could be pumped in to asphyxiate the victim at any time, and a bank vault where people were left until the air ran out.